apache/spark/docs/sql-migration-guide-upgrade.md

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.

-  - In Spark version 2.4 and earlier, users can create map values with map type key via built-in function like `CreateMap`, `MapFromArrays`, etc. Since Spark 3.0, it's not allowed to create map values with map type key.
+  - In Spark version 2.4 and earlier, users can create map values with map type key via built-in function like `CreateMap`, `MapFromArrays`, etc. Since Spark 3.0, it's not allowed to create map values with map type key with these built-in functions.
+Users can still read map values with map type key from data source or Java/Scala collections, though they are not very useful.

 ## Upgrading From Spark SQL 2.3 to 2.4